 However, a Sibe is more of a lover and less of a fighter.

-When confronted with a stranger, a Siberian Husky will likely run up to him, and try to give him many licks, preferably all over the face.
-As a result, Sibes make terrible guard dogs.
+When confronted with a stranger, my Husky will usually run up to him, give licks, and beg for food.
+As a result, Sibes do not make very good watch dogs.
 They will not only welcome everyone into your house, but will also give them the royal lick treatment.

 If we want a dog that is only loyal to us and our family, then the Siberian Husky is not for us.

-Huskies are happy, goofy, and trusting dogs, that like to be with everyone.
+My Huskies are naturally happy and trusting dogs, who like to be with everyone.
 That is one of the things that I love most about them.

 Siberian Husky Fact 3

 They are intelligent, athletic, and were bred to pull sleds for extremely long distances, in the freezing cold.
 Therefore, be prepared to provide a Husky with a lot of mental and physical exercise.

 A young Husky needs activity almost all day round.
 At around one-year old, my Sibe puppy sleeps for perhaps 3-4 hours during the day, and about 10 hours during the night.
 That leaves about 10 hours during the day where she is on the go.